nuchs/toys/hangman/notes/notes3.md

 ```

 The expected format for the file is a single word on each line with
-unix style line endings.
+UNIX style line endings.
 Thus I need to read the contents of the file,
 split it on a new line and store it in a Vec.

-For simplicities sake I'm going to slurp up the whole file in one go,
+For simplicity's sake I'm going to slurp up the whole file in one go,
 realistically this is not a good approach when I don't know how big
 the file may be.